ROBOTOUS/ROS-2-Interface-for-RFT-Series-UART-Model/README.md

 ros2 launch rft_sensor_serial rft_sensor_launch.py
 ```

-## Notes
+### 2-8.
+Notes

-* To change the sensor USB port, edit the YAML file located in the config directory of the rft_sensor_serial package.
+To change the sensor USB port, edit the YAML file located in the config directory of the 'rft_sensor_serial' package.
-* Update the port value to match the device path where the sensor is detected.
+Update the port value to match the device path where the sensor is detected.

 ---